Miracle dog survives 30 foot plunge from bridge

 “Chino had to stay with us throughout the night, and we monitoring him closely to keep him comfortable and pain-free.
 We were able to send him home the next day, so he could recover in comfort with his owner.
 He is a very lucky dog not to have died that day.”

-Chino is making a remarkable recovery at home, and Elizabeth is over the moon to have her furry companion back where he should be, to provide love and comfort at Christmas.
+Chino is making a remarkable recovery at home, and Elizabeth is over the moon to have her furry companion back where he should be, to provide love and comfort.